 The COM320 is a voice-synthesized modem that supports the CR800, CR850, CR1000, and CR3000 dataloggers.
 The COM320 allows the datalogger to announce over the telephone specific variable data, present state of flags and/or control ports, and the ability to toggle flags and/or control ports.
-Dataloggers can also be programmed to call specific phone numbers with different messages when specific conditions are met.
+Along with announcing information over the phone, the datalogger can also be programmed to call specific phone numbers with different messages when specific conditions are met.

 Although the primary function of the COM320 is voice communications, the modem is also capable of data communications.
-In data mode, the COM320 supports standard datalogger functions including program send, data collection, and data callback.
+In data mode the COM320 supports standard datalogger functions including program send, data collection, and data callback.

 This manual provides information regarding COM320 specifications, installation, and operation.
-Section 3, QuickStart (p.
-2), presents an example CR1000 voice callback/callin program with descriptions of the code.
+Section 3, Quickstart, presents an example CR1000 voice callback/callin program with descriptions of the code.

-Section 6.3, Grounding the COM320 System (p.
-19), explains how to make a good earth ground connection to maximize protection of the COM320 against lightning and electro-static discharge.
+Section 6.3, Grounding the COM320 System, explains how to make a good earth ground connection to maximize protection of the COM320 against lightning and electro-static discharge.

 FIGURE 1-1.
-COM320 Voice Phone Modem
+COM320 Voice Synthesizer Modem